okeshawarz/prospectus/keshawarz_prospectus_v2.md

 in Massachusetts in the context of spillover effects.
-The authors were less interested specifically in quantifying the impact of rent (de)control, but instead exploted exogenous change in regulations to see how residential externalities get capitalized into housing prices
+The authors were less interested specifically in quantifying the impact of rent (de)control, but instead exploited exogenous change in regulations to see how residential externalities get capitalized into housing prices